 How to save money with your existing water heating system

-Try these top tips to save money on your energy bills without investing in the primary heating system.
+Try these top tips to save money on your energy bills without investing in a new primary heating system.

 - Turn down your thermostat.
 Just one degree will make a big difference over time.